JuliaStats/KernelDensity.jl/README.md

   fourier transforms used internally, there should be sufficient spacing to prevent wrap-around at the boundaries.
 * `npoints`: the number of interpolation points to use.
-The function uses fast fourier transforms (FFTs) internally, so for optimal efficiency this should be a power of 2 (default = 2048).
+The function uses fast Fourier transforms (FFTs) internally, so for optimal efficiency this should be a power of 2 (default = 2048).
 * `kernel`: the distributional family to use as the kernel (default = `Normal`).
 To add your own kernel, extend the internal `kernel_dist` function.